MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 ## Update web services

-To change a web service after you've published it without changing its name or version, use '.redeploy' instead of '.deploy' for the service object.
-Then, specify the changes, such as the code, model, description, inputs, or outputs.
+To update an existing web service without changing its name or version, specify the following parameters:
++ The name and version to identify the service to be updated.
++ What needs to change, such as the code, model, description, inputs, or outputs.
++ '.redeploy' instead of '.deploy'

 When you update a service, it overwrites that named version and returns a [service object](../../python-reference/azureml-model-management-sdk/service.md) containing the client stub for consuming that service.

-In this example, we update the service to add a description useful to people who might consume this service.
-You still have to provide the name and version to identify the service to be updated.
+In this example, we update the service with a new description.

 ```Python
 # Redeploy this standard service 'TxService' version '1.0'